seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 search** — a sweep that only ever looks fourteen days ahead can never see a setup form.

-**The coin horizon reads the channels named here and no other.** Every row below is a reading TZ-45 took from this machine on 15.09.2026 between 22:35Z and 22:39Z, with its command recorded in `CryptoReports/TZ-45-coin-catalyst-channels-report.md`; a channel absent from this section is not established, whatever a run knows about the protocol (map inv.
+**The coin horizon reads the channels named here and no other.** Every row below is a reading taken from the Executor's own machine: the class-1 and class-2 rows TZ-45 took on 15.09.2026 between 22:35Z and 22:39Z, and ETH's and ADA's class-2 rows TZ-46 took on 16.09.2026 between 09:23:06Z and 09:23:17Z, each with its command recorded in its own report — `CryptoReports/TZ-45-coin-catalyst-channels-report.md` and `CryptoReports/TZ-46-eth-ada-release-channels-report.md`.
+A channel absent from this section is not established, whatever a run knows about the protocol (map inv.
 44, inv.
-52). **The table is a lookup keyed by symbol, never a list of the universe:** the coins swept are cut from `tokens[]` at run time, a member with no row is unserved (item 63), and a row whose symbol has left `tokens[]` is not read.
+52). **The table is a lookup keyed by symbol, never a list of the universe:** the coins swept are cut from `tokens[]` at run time, a member with no row is unserved (item 63), and a row whose symbol has left `tokens[]` is not read. **A coin has at most two rows, one per class, kept adjacent with class 1 first** — a protocol argues its proposals in one place and ships its releases in another, and the two lanes are read, stored and reported separately.

 | Coin | Class | Request | Answers from |
 |---|---|---|---|